 There are various options out there for cage systems, such as C & C caging – a modular grid system that you can customise to the size you want - and the more classic hutch accommodation.
 You can even build you own!
 Whatever you chose, bigger is better and again, do your research BEFORE you commit to taking piggies on.

 We would say here in the UK that a 6 or 7ft hutch (approximately 2 metres) would be OK for two guinea pigs.

 Guinea pigs can live indoors or out, but it really is dependent on the climate you live in.
 Piggies do not like damp and drafts and are susceptible to extreme temperatures.
 If you’re keeping them outdoors, please place their hutch within an outhouse or shed during the colder, wetter months and in the shade during summer.
 Ideally, they can spend much of warmer times of the year outside, but they must have plenty of shade and fresh, cool water as well as a secure run.
 Just be mindful not to switch your guinea pigs in and out of the house a lot, sudden jumps in temperature are not good for them as they struggle to regulate their own body temperatures.

 Then comes the choice of bedding.
 Guinea pigs wee and poo A LOT!
 So, whatever bedding you chose, you will need to clean them out regularly and keep it dry.
 Our preferred bedding choices are a layer of newspaper with lots of hay on top, or a fleece cage liner (which you would need to change and wash regularly).
 Ideally, provide both.
 Some people use wood shavings but we’re not big fans of this as it can lead to respiratory problems for the piggies and foot sores.

-For Part 2, click here!
+For Part 2 of our Beginner's Guide blog, click here!